Haycher/vue-mobile-tap/README.md

         tapBtn(){
             console.log('I was clicked.')
         },
-        tapApp(){ //It will not trigger when the but is clicked.
+        tapApp(){ //It will not trigger when button was clicked.

         }
     }